topfreegames/podium/docs/API.md

             "publicID": [string]      // member public id
             "score":    [int],        // member updated score
-            "rank":     [int],        // member current rank in leaderboard },
+            "rank":     [int],        // member current rank in leaderboard "previousRank": [int]     // the previous rank of the player in the leaderboard, if requests },
           {
             "leaderboardID": [string] // leaderboard where this score was set "publicID": [string]      // member public id
             "score":    [int],        // member updated score
-            "rank":     [int],        // member current rank in leaderboard },
+            "rank":     [int],        // member current rank in leaderboard "previousRank": [int]     // the previous rank of the player in the leaderboard, if requests },
           //...
         ]